TUITION & FEES

 Except for what is listed below, we have no extra fees for books, other supplies, and class activities, including science demos.
 Some events or expenses are optional – pizza for students on Fridays and field trips with significant travel expenses.
-Note also that child care in advance of the school day (7:30-8:30 AM) and after the school day (3:35-5:30 PM for early K/kindergarten students, 4:10-5:30 PM for older students) is free of charge.
+Note also that student supervision in advance of the school day (7:30-8:30 AM) and after the school day (3:35-5:30 PM for early K/kindergarten students, 4:10-5:30 PM for older students) is free of charge.
 It is a valued convenience for working parents, and a great time for students to play and socialize.

 Admissions application fee